 RecessionAlert has launched an alternative to ECRI's Weekly Leading Index Growth indicator (WLIg).
 The Weekly Leading Economic Index (WLEI) uses fifty different time series from these categories: Corporate Bond Composite, Treasury Bond Composite, Stock Market Composite, Labor Market Composite, Credit Market Composite.
 The latest index reading came in at 22.2, up from 20.3 the previous week.

 This morning's release of the September Existing-Home Sales increased from the previous month to a seasonally adjusted annual rate of 5.39 million units.
 The Investing.com consensus was for 5.30 million.
 The latest number represents a 0.7% increase from the previous month and a 1.5% decrease year-over-year.

 Over the long haul the two series offer a compelling study of trends in residential real estate.
 Here is an overlay of the two series since the 1959 inception of the Starts data and the Permits data, which began being tracked a year later.
 The monthly data points are preserved as faint dots.
 The trends are illustrated with 6-month moving averages of data divided by the Census Bureau's mid-month population estimates.

-The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for July new residential housing starts.
-The latest reading of 1.155M was below the Investing.com forecast of 1.220M and a decrease from the previous month's revised 1.213M.
+The U.S. Census Bureau and the Department of Housing and Urban Development have now published their findings for September new residential building permits.
+The latest reading of 1.215M was a decrease from 1.272M in August and above the Investing.com forecast of 1.245M.